andrelbourgeois/park-my-bike/report.md

 ## Bibliography

 Moreau, L. (2022) Announcing Fomo (faster objects, more objects), Edge Impulse.
 Available at: https://www.edgeimpulse.com/blog/announcing-fomo-faster-objects-more-objects#:~:text=FOMO%20can%20be%20thought%20of,all%20of%20a%20similar%20size.
 (Accessed: April 26, 2023).

+Dickson, B. et al. (2022) Fomo is a tinyml neural network for real-time object detection, TechTalks.
+Available at: https://bdtechtalks.com/2022/04/18/fomo-tinyml-object-detection/ (Accessed: April 26, 2023).

 Kanan, C. and Cottrell, G.W.
 (2012) Color-to-grayscale: Does the method matter in image recognition?, PLOS ONE.
 Public Library of Science.
 Available at: https://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0029740#:~:text=The%20main%20reason%20why%20grayscale,algorithm%20and%20reduces%20computational%20requirements.
 (Accessed: April 26, 2023).